A Members' Posts

 Offers Requests

-Request: Microcassette player I'm looking for a working microcassette player so that I can listen to a couple of old tapes.
+Request: Microcassette player Expired I'm looking for a working microcassette player so that I can listen to a couple of old tapes.
 Thanks!
 Andy

-Free: Computer routers We have 3 used computer routers.
+Free: Computer routers Expired We have 3 used computer routers.
 All were in working condition when last used. * Netgear N600 Wireless Dual Band Gigabit Router, Premium Edition (WNDR3800).
 Includes power adapter, setup guide and stand. * Linksys by Cisco Wireless-N Broadband Router (WRT160N).
 Includes power adapter, Ethernet cable, and setup guide w/ software. * Netopia IDSL/SDSL Router (4652-T).
 Includes power adapter.
 If you're interested, let me know which routers you're interested in and what day/approximate time you think you can make the pickup.
 We're in the Centerville area of Fremont near Thornton Ave.
 Thanks, Andy

 Free: 44 oz Ultra Clorox2 Bleach for colors Gifted We have a 44 oz container of "Ultra Clorox2 Bleach for colors" that was used once and has been sitting around ever since.
 Please let me know the day and approximate time you can make the pickup.
 We are in the Centerville area of Fremont near Thornton Ave.
 Thanks, Andy

-Free: Metal Altoids Tins We have a dozen or so metal Altoids tins (empty) that measure roughly 3" x 1.5" x .8" each.
+Free: Metal Altoids Tins Expired We have a dozen or so metal Altoids tins (empty) that measure roughly 3" x 1.5" x .8" each.
 They have a hinged lid that snaps shut, and they've all been rinsed out.
 With labels added, they're very handy for organizing small items like screws, tacks, beads, etc., and they pack tightly together for easy storage.
 If you're interested, let me know the day and approximate time you can pick them up.
 We're in the Centerville area of Fremont near Thornton Ave.
 Thanks, Andy

 Photo of free Metal Altoids Tins #1

-Free: Bags, foam, gel packs and shipping boxes for cold items We have 8 small shipping boxes (10.5” x 9.25” x 4.25”), several cold shipping bags, lots of insulating foam, and 20 small gel packs.
+Free: Bags, foam, gel packs and shipping boxes for cold items Expired We have 8 small shipping boxes (10.5” x 9.25” x 4.25”), several cold shipping bags, lots of insulating foam, and 20 small gel packs.
 The boxes are not insulated, but they’re very sturdy and effective in combination with the foam, bags and some frozen gel packs.
 These work extremely well for keeping items cold for shipping.
 36-48 hours has been no problem if packed properly.
 Plus, frozen gel packs are handy to have during heat waves and power outages.
 If you’re interested, please let me know what day and approximate time you can make the pickup.
 If you only need some of the items, I’m willing to consider that, but priority will go to someone who will take everything.
 We’re in the Centerville area of Fremont.
 Thanks, Andy

 Photo of free Bags, foam, gel packs and shipping boxes for cold items #1

-Free: Christmas tree stands We have two gently used Christmas tree stands made of heavy-duty plastic.
+Free: Christmas tree stands Expired We have two gently used Christmas tree stands made of heavy-duty plastic.
 The smaller one is about 12 inches wide and fits trees with a trunk diameter of slightly more than two and a half inches.
 We’d use it for trees up to around 5 foot tall (depending on the tree type).
 The larger one is about 20 inches wide and fits trees with a trunk diameter of about five inches.
 It should be able to handle most Christmas trees.
 It includes a removable side-mounted water reservoir that makes it easier to add water to the stand.
 Let me know if you’re interested in one or both stands, and what day and approximate time you can make the pickup.
 We’re located in the Centerville area of Fremont.
 Andy

 Photo of free Christmas tree stands #1